naman10parikh/vibetalk/SETUP.md

 When everything is working, you should be able to:

 1. ✅ Run `npm test` with all green checkmarks
-2. ✅ Run `npm run demo` and see text appear in Cursor
+2. ✅ Open the web interface at http://localhost:3000
+3. ✅ Press ENTER in terminal to start recording (see "Recording..." status)
-3. ✅ Record voice for 5+ seconds and get a transcript
+4. ✅ Speak for 5+ seconds and press ENTER again
-4. ✅ Have that transcript automatically appear in Cursor Composer
+5. ✅ Watch your transcript automatically appear AND submit in Cursor Composer
+6. ✅ See "Ready for next command!" and repeat the process

 ## 💡 Tips